-In order for the penetration and establishment of measures over an entire firm, it may need to establish environment that monitors each engagement team's understanding of improvement measures, as well as the operation status of improvement measures by each engagement team.
-Upon the improvement of audit engagements, the use of existing systems including periodic inspections and QC reviews is also effective, instead of additional new QC systems.
-Each audit firm is required to try effective and efficient improvement for audit quality in a way that suits the feature of each firm.
+In order for the penetration and establishment of measures over an entire firm, it may need to establish a system that monitors each engagement team's understanding of improvement measures, as well as the implementation status of improvement measures by each engagement team.
+When improving audit engagements, not only additionally establishing new quality control system, but also the use of existing systems including periodic inspections and QC reviews is effective.
+Each audit firm is required to take efforts for effective and efficient improvement for audit quality in a way that suits the characteristics of each firm.

-Regardless of the size of the audit firm, some deficiencies in individual audit engagements are caused by engagement partners with an insufficient understanding of the concept of the risk-based approach.
-In this case, it is necessary to note that appropriate responses as an audit firm are required, such as re-education of partners and appropriate assignment.
+Regardless of the size of the audit firm, some deficiencies in individual audit engagements are caused by engagement partners whose understanding of the concept of the risk-based approach are insufficient.
+In such case, it is necessary to note that audit firms are required to respond with organizational and adequate measures, such as re-education of partners and appropriate assignment.

 According to the Auditing Standards Committee Statement No. 260, etc., deficiencies in individual audit engagements identified by the CPAAOB's inspections need to be explained to those in charge of governance of the audited company that was subject to the inspection.
-Therefore, each engagement team needs to strive for appropriate understanding of the deficiencies so that it can explain the deficiencies that were identified in the inspection to the audited company.
+Therefore, each engagement team needs to strive for exact understanding of the deficiencies so that it can explain the deficiencies that were identified in the inspection to the audited company.

-Once again, it is necessary for not only the engagement teams of the individual audit engagements that were subject to inspection but also other engagement teams to refer to the deficiencies identified in the CPAAOB's inspections, QC reviews, and periodic inspections within the firm during their own audit engagements and examine/review such deficiencies in a timely manner.
+Furthermore, it is necessary for not only the engagement teams that were subject to inspection but also other engagement teams to refer to the deficiencies identified in the CPAAOB's inspections, QC reviews, and periodic inspections within the firm so that they are able to examine/review their audit work appropriately.